Divi Tips 71

 }

-3 - Make visible everything that is "outside the frame":
+3 – Make everything "outside the frame" visible:

 .et_bloom .et_bloom_form_container div {